 Burglars found guilty of murdering man after breaking into cannabis factory

-Shaddai Smith and Jason Sebran broke into a house in Hounslow, west London, on March 22 last year.
+Shaddai Smith, 32, and Jason Sebran, 38, broke into house in Hounslow

 Two burglars have been convicted of killing a man during a bungled bid to snatch nearly £100,000 of drugs from a cannabis factory.